BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - **Mattock** `ACTIVE`

-[Two-handed weapon][Two-handed Weapon], where if this model wins a Duel roll, they may choose to try and knock down an enemy instead of making Strikes.
-Choose a single enemy in the combat, and both models roll a D6, adding their Strength values.
-If this model has an equal or higher result, then the chosen enemy is knocked Prone.
+This is a [two-handed weapon][Two-handed Weapon].
+Additionally, if a model wielding a Mattock wins a Duel Roll they may choose to try to knock down an enemy model instead of making Strikes.
+If they do, choose a single enemy model involved in the Combat.
+This model and the chosen model both roll a single D6 and add their Strength characteristic.
+If this model rolls equal to or higher than the chosen model, then the chosen model is immediately knocked Prone.
 This may be done before any other friendly models make their Strikes.

 </div>